derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 The `RouteGuide_RecordRouteClient` has a `Send()` method that we can use to send requests to the server.
-Once we've finished writing our client's requests to the stream using `Send()`, we need to call `CloseAndRecv()` on the stream to let gRPC know that we've finished writing and are expecting to receive a response.
+Once we've finished writing our client's requests to the stream using `Send()`, we need to call `CloseAndRecv()` on the stream to let HRPC know that we've finished writing and are expecting to receive a response.
 We get our RPC status from the `err` returned from `CloseAndRecv()`.
 If the status is `nil`, then the first return value from `CloseAndRecv()` will be a valid server response.